cuvar/cuvar/README.md

 #### Trivia
 🍻 You can speak to me in English or German
 🌆 Want to visit: Sweden, Iceland
-🌈 Favorite color: definitively purple!
+🌈 Favorite color: that's #3F0088 for sure
-⚡ Fun fact: Cotton candy was invented by a dentist.
+⚡ Fun fact: Cotton candy was invented by a dentist

 #### Stats
 <div>